 - Use matt, satin, silk or uncoated papers.
-These cut down on glare, which can impair vision for all readers. - Avoid glossy papers, as light will reflect o f the surface and obscure the print.
+These cut down on glare, which can impair vision for all readers. - Avoid glossy papers, as light will reflect off the surface and obscure the print.

-- Use paper with sufficient weight, so the print does not show th ough on the other side and interfere with legibility. - Use binding that allows the book to open flat.
+- Use paper with sufficient weight, so the print does not show through on the other side and interfere with legibility. - Use binding that allows the book to open flat.